-Cartilage damage is considered as common injury that can occur to any individual.
+Cartilage damage is a common injury that can occur to any individual.
 Most cases typically involve the knee joint.
-The symptoms of cartilage damage include joint pain, swelling, stiffness and diminished range of movement in the affected joint.
+Generally, the symptoms of cartilage damage include joint pain, swelling, stiffness and diminished range of movement in the affected joint.

 What is cartilage?

 Cartilage is a flexible yet tough tissue present all over the body.
 It covers the joint surfaces so that the bones can slide over one another while minimizing friction and preventing any damage.
-It also helps support the weight when moving, stretching, bending and running.
+Furthermore, it also helps support the weight when moving, stretching, bending and running.

 The flexible and tough nature of the cartilage tissue is responsible for creating shaped and curved body parts that would otherwise have no support from the bones.
-Take note that the nose and exterior part of the ears are only made up of cartilage tissue.
+Take note that the nose and exterior part of the ears include cartilage tissue.

 Cartilage does not have its own supply of blood.
-As a result, once the cartilage is damaged, it is not capable of healing quickly just like the muscles and skin.
+As a result, once there is damage to the cartilage, it is not capable of healing quickly just like the muscles and skin.

 The three types of cartilage include hyaline cartilage, elastic cartilage and fibrocartilage.